belanglos/cora-vscodium/README.md

 |- env.sh
 |- startCurrentVSCodiumForCora.sh
 ```
+#

-- To start, run `startCurrentVSCodiumForCora.sh` from your parentDir.
+1. To start, run `./startCurrentVSCodiumForCora.sh` from your parentDir.
-- Go through the "Get Started with VS Code" sections, or just choose your color theme and "Mark Done"
+2. Go through the "Get Started with VS Code" sections, or just choose your color theme and "Mark Done"
-- "Open Folder" `workspace/cora-react-client`
+3. "Open Folder" `workspace/cora-react-client`
-- If asked "Do you trust the authors of the files in this folder?" you can confirm if you want, check the checkbox if you plan to only clone repos into workspace that you trust
+4. If asked "Do you trust the authors of the files in this folder?" you can confirm if you want, check the checkbox if you plan to only clone repos into workspace that you trust
-- Follow the steps in https://github.com/lsu-ub-uu/cora-react-client/
+5. Follow the steps in https://github.com/lsu-ub-uu/cora-react-client/ "To get started", skip step 1.

 # To be able to push to Github